Endometriosis Guide to Thanksgiving

 Endometriosis cannot be put on hold because the holidays are here.
-The daily struggles of pain, bloating, fatigue and gastrointestinal issues that some patients struggle with often exacerbate what can already be a hectic time.
-Below are some tips to help patients manage the symptoms and stress for a more relaxing holiday.
+The daily struggles of pain, bloating, fatigue, and gastrointestinal issues that some patients struggle with often exacerbate what can already be a hectic time.
+Here is your endometriosis guide to Thanksgiving and some tips to help you manage the symptoms and stress for a more relaxing holiday.

 One of the hardest things about having endometriosis is that family and friends don’t often realize how profound your pain is or how real your fatigue is.
 Patients often feel guilty and force themselves to act as if they are feeling great and all is okay.
 Recovering from surgery?
 Undergoing infertility treatments?
 Coping with a pregnancy loss?
 Have your period and can’t get out of bed?
 Be gentle with yourself and feel free to politely decline invitations and family obligations, especially if you know they will be stressful.
 Relatives also may not be able to understand that traveling by car for two hours and not sleeping in your own bed overnight seems like the equivalent of climbing Mount Kilimanjaro in your current physical state.
 Their misunderstanding doesn’t make your pain any less real, so honor your body and try to make your health a priority.

 Come as you are